Car Insurance Scams To Watch Out For

 Right-Of-Way

-Here are common situations where this might happen:
+Here are a few common places where this scam can happen:

 • When changing lanes